ingo/ingo.github.io/_recipes/niblets_corn_in_butter_sauce.md

 title: Niblets Corn In Butter Sauce
 ---

 This recipe is a great alternative when the store-bought version is sold out.
-This recipe was born out of necessity.
-Every Thanksgiving, my mom serves Green Giant Niblets corn in butter sauce and I promised I would pick it up for her and bring it on Thanksgiving day.
-When I went to the store, they were sold out!
-I made this recipe and brought it already prepared to Thanksgiving dinner.
-Nobody was the wiser!
-I saved some money too, because I used store brand corn!
-This recipe makes a lot...you may want to half it.
+This recipe was born out of necessity, though kids love it.

 ### Ingredients